Protecting Students from Predators

 Aware that children spend a fraction of their lives online, a team of high school and college students collaborated with their former teacher to design social media safety lessons to ensure students stay safe while navigating social media and online gaming.
 The lessons not only create awareness of how predators lure children but explain what they can do to prevent being extorted and exploited.

 There are separate lessons for elementary, middle, and high school students presented in an interactive video fromat addressing:

 - The reason to delete all unknown friend request

 - The importance of connecting with a trusted adult NOW

 - Stages of human trafficking and strategies to avoid being exploited (High School)

 Before you get started!
-Please download an overview of the Tampa Teens interactive videos and tell us about your outreach.
+Please download the directions and an overview of the Tampa Teens interactive videos and tell us about your outreach.